zepdev/zeppelin-element-library-react/README.md

 # A React Component and Icon Library using Zeppelin Element Library
+## ⚠️ This Design System is deprecated and will be removed in 2024 ⚠️

 Please see (Zeppelin Design System)[https://live-zds.zepdev.net/] for more detailed information.